msjgawd/msm/README.md

 Mission San Miguel

 readme coming later
-currently not point in reading this actually
+currently no point in reading this actually

 but if you have ideas or something, add below